-In 2008, it was noticed that the process outcomes associated with student-centered learning aligned well with the skills associated with the entrepreneurial mindset (Carpenter et al., 2011; Gerhart and Carpenter, 2013) which include persistence, creativity, innovation, time management, critical thinking, global awareness, self-directed research, life-long learning, learning through failure, tolerance for ambiguity, and estimation; all of these attributes are highly coveted attributes of engineers entering the workforce (Berrett, 2013; "How," 2006; American, 1988; Quality, 1994; Fischer, 2013; Maguire, 2012).
-Over the subsequent years, challenge-based learning and active/collaborative learning (ACL) have demonstrated effectiveness in emphasizing student practice of the skills associated with the entrepreneurial mindset (Carpenter et al., 2011; Gerhart and Carpenter 2013; Liu et al., 2015; Gerhart et al., 2015; Gerhart et al., 2015; Gerhart et al., "Effectively" 2014; Gerhart and Fletcher, 2011).
+In 2008, it was noticed that the process outcomes associated with student-centered learning aligned well with the skills associated with the entrepreneurial mindset ^{5, 6} which include persistence, creativity, innovation, time management, critical thinking, global awareness, self-directed research, life-long learning, learning through failure, tolerance for ambiguity, and estimation; all of these attributes are highly coveted attributes of engineers entering the workforce.7-13 Over the subsequent years, challenge-based learning and active/collaborative learning (ACL) have demonstrated effectiveness in emphasizing student practice of the skills associated with the entrepreneurial mindset.^{5, 6, 14-21}

 Which skills associated with the entrepreneurial mindset are most often lacking when employing student-centered learning?
 It is instructive to turn to the Kern Entrepreneurial Engineering Network (KEEN) to further investigate the answer.
-KEEN is composed of ≈26 engineering colleges spanning the U.S. dedicated to instilling an action-oriented entrepreneurial mindset in engineering, science, and technical undergraduates so that they can create personal, economic, and societal value through a lifetime of meaningful work.
+KEEN is composed of \approx 26 engineering colleges spanning the U.S. dedicated to instilling an action-oriented entrepreneurial mindset in engineering, science, and technical undergraduates so that they can create personal, economic, and societal value through a lifetime of meaningful work.
 The institutions comprising KEEN develop vital resources for building quality entrepreneurial education programs that engage engineering and technical students.
 As support for those institutions, KEEN (part of the Kern Family Foundation) provides grants, capacity building workshops, networking opportunities, and resources.
 More specifically, KEEN provides financial and developmental resources to grantee institutions for the development of entrepreneurship curricula, modules, and extracurricular activities like business plan/innovation competitions, speaker series, student entrepreneurship clubs, and seminars.
-Over the years, faculty at KEEN institutions have created hundreds of ACL and PBL course modules with emphasis on various entrepreneurial aspects.
-(For the purposes of this paper, a "course module" is a student activity with specific learning objectives which can span in length from one class period to an entire term.)
+Over the years, faculty at KEEN institutions have created over one hundred ACL and PBL course modules with emphasis on various entrepreneurial aspects.